Professional-Kate/Professional-Kate/README.md

-<h1 align="center">Hi 👋, I'm Kate!</h1>
+<h1 align="center">Hi 👋, I'm Katie!</h1>
-<h3 align="center">A passionate full-stack developer from the UK!</h3>
+<h3 align="center">A passionate software developer from the UK!</h3>

-- 🔭 I’m currently working on **my personal site, professionalkate.dev !**

-- 🌱 I’m currently learning **C** to fully understand how everything works behind the scenes.
-That's important for me because I want to learn Programming, not another language.
-So far it's really awesome!
-Pointers are kinda complicated but I'm understanding it.
-It's really fun so far :D

-- 💬 Ask me about **JavaScript!**
+- 🌱 I'm currently working on a game in the Unity Engine using C#!
+It's my first real C# project and the first time I've ever used Unity.
+I'm also learning common OOP architecture and the SOLID principles.

 - 📫 Any questions or just want to chat?
 Then send an email to **hello@professionalkate.dev**